maysaaa/codeX_SpringBoard/create_static_blog.md

 Create a folder called blog in your myCodexHome folder called index.html.

 Write at least 3 blog posts on your blog:
-* An entry on why you are at codeX.
+* An entry about why you are at codeX.
 What are your expectations, what makes you excited about codeX.
-* An post with a photo of you at your codeX laptop - why not add a photo with your fellow codeXers.
+* An post with a photo of you at your codeX laptop tell about the laptop you are and what OS you are using.
+Where is codeX being done.
+Any thoughts on the venue you might have (A photo of the view might get some mileage...)
 * Another entry in which you tell what you have learned so far at codeX.